 Canadian estimates: Effective with January 2001 statistics, the current month data for exports

-is replaced, in the news release exhibits only, with the actual value of late receipts and corrections.
+estimate is replaced, in the news release exhibits only, with the actual value of late receipts

-This estimate improves the current month data for exports to Canada and treats late receipts for
+and corrections.
+This estimate improves the current month data for exports to Canada and treats

 The goods data are a complete enumeration of documents collected by CBP and are not subject to

 sampling errors.
 Quality assurance procedures are performed at every stage of collection, processing,

 and tabulation.
 However, the data are still subject to several types of nonsampling errors.
 The

 most significant of these include reporting errors, undocumented shipments, timeliness, data